-We confirm that as of the date of this letter, in our professional judgment, KPMG LLP is independent within the meaning of regulatory and professional requirements and the objectivity of the director and audit staff is not impaired.
+We confirm that as of the date of this letter, in our professional judgment, KPMG LLP is independent within the meaning of regulatory and professional requirements and the objectivity of the partner and audit staff is not impaired.

-This report is intended solely for the information of the Audit and Performance Committee of Perth and Kinross Integration Joint Board and should not be used for any other purposes.
+This report is intended solely for the information of the Audit & Performance Committee and should not be used for any other purposes.